EMPChief/twelveapps/adventuregame/README.md

 - GitHub Issues: For bugs and features
 - Discussions: For questions and ideas
-- Email: your.email@example.com
+- Email: bjornmagnekristensen1999@gmail.com

 ---
-Made with ❤️ by [Your Name/Team]
+Made with ❤️ by Bjørn-Magne